|

 assemble your design from your mock-up instructions and send

 you a proof by e-mail or regular mail.
-After you approve the
+When you've approved the

-design it will be sent to press and shipped to you when ready.
+design it will be sheduled for press and shipped to you when ready.

 mock-up or camera ready artwork.